 Addiction plays havoc on the mental and physical health of an individual.
 Studies have shown that good nutrition helps people recover not only their physical health but also improve the well-being of the mind.
 Food in the recovery process is crucial because addiction can lead to serious nutritional deficiencies.
 Eating is often a low priority for addicts as they struggle with addiction.

 Proper nutrition and hydration are essential in the healing process.
 Individualized nutritional counseling significantly improves sobriety success rates.

-Exercise might be the last thing you want to do or you might think about when trying to maintain sobriety but the truth is that regular exercise or any other physical activity can be an integral part of your efforts to stay sober.
+Exercise might be the last thing you want to do, or you might think about it when trying to maintain sobriety.
+However, the truth is that regular exercise or any physical activity can be an integral part of efforts to stay sober.

 Studies show that exercise leads to a sense of accomplishment, improved health, and increased confidence.
 Training can give a natural high that replaces the ones from drug use.

 Exercise takes time but in the right way.
 Prioritizing physical activity and regular workouts at specific times of day, you focus on living in the present.
 It also helps keep boredom and stressful thoughts at bay.
 Commonly, recovering addicts have trouble dealing with their anger.
 Exercise offers an outlet for anger.

 Spirituality is the recognition of a power greater than ourselves, which is grounded in love and compassion.